sirimuppala/amazon-sagemaker-multi-model-endpoints-model-monitoring/README.md

    4. Navigate to Lambda console.
 You should see a Lambda function created.

    5. Navigate to Amazon SageMaker console.
-You should see= a SageMaker Notebook Instance with name "DeploymentOptions-Notebook-reinvent" and status "InService"
+You should see a SageMaker Notebook Instance with name "DeploymentOptions-Notebook-reinvent" and status "InService"
         * Click “Open Jupyter”
         * Verify you see models and data directories as below

         ![JupyterNotebookHome](images/JupyterNotebook_Home.png)

    6. These resources are pre created so that the workshop can focus on explore SageMaker deployment and monitoring capabilities.

 ### Module 2 : Explore Amazon SageMaker Data Capture and Model Monitoring Capabilities